1maverick994/OrderSystem/README.md

 ## Microservices for Order and Product Management

-This project involves the use of microservices for the management of orders and products.
+This is a microservices project for the management of orders and products.

 Each entity is handled by a dedicated service, developed as a [Worker Service](https://learn.microsoft.com/en-us/dotnet/core/extensions/workers?pivots=dotnet-7-0).